trisha-agni/micrograd/README.txt

 - Graphviz is a Python library that is used to visualize graphs.

 Math:
 - AP Calculus concepts, specifically derivatives and the chain rule, are at the heart of backpropagation.
-As someone who took an AP Calculus course, it was amazing to see real world applications of the content I had studied!
+As someone who took an AP Calculus course, it's amazing to see real world applications of the content I have studied!
 - The hyperbolic function tanh is used as an activation function in a neural network.

 AI: